Frequently Asked Questions

 What is City Year UK?

 We are a registered charity, established in 2010, which challenges young people to tackle educational inequality through a year of full-time social action in schools.
-As volunteer mentors, they become tutors and role models to children from disadvantaged communities, helping with academic attainment, behaviour, attendance and well-being.
+As City Year Mentors, they become tutors and role models to children from disadvantaged communities, helping with academic attainment, behaviour, attendance and well-being.

 Our volunteers have an impact on children’s lives, but we also have an impact on our volunteers – helping develop their own personal and professional skills for their future careers.
 In its first ten years, around 1,300 young people have taken part in a City Year in the UK.